Global Languages and Cultural Studies

 Sonia Ticas, Ph.D.

 Linfield University recognizes the purposeful study of languages and cultures as an integral part of a liberal arts education.
 The Global Languages and Cultural Studies department offers a humanistic approach to the engagement with issues of language and culture in a globalized world.
 Our curriculum draws from the fields of second language acquisition and linguistics and from cultural studies including literature, the arts, film, and more.
 We offer coursework both in the departmental languages and in English.
 Our language courses address all phases of language learning.
-Such study aims to foster a deeper understanding of the cultural traditions represented by the languages we offer.
+Such study aims to foster a deeper understanding of the cultural traditions embedded in the languages we offer.
 In addition, we believe that solid proficiency in a language other than English and study of cultures from a humanistic perspective dramatically increase our awareness of our own place in the world and enhance our claim to global citizenship.
 Through the study of languages, literatures and cultural manifestations, we:

 - sharpen our communication skills in English while developing proficiency in a world language;